elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-key-topics-are-covered-in-lecture-materials-and-what-supplementary-information-is-provided.md

 url: /learn/education-studies/questions/what-key-topics-are-covered-in-lecture-materials-and-what-supplementary-information-is-provided
 score: -1.0
 related_article1:
-    id: 169256
+    id: 169250
-    title: What are the requirements for completeness and support in short essay answers?
+    title: >-
+        How are the total marks distributed across different sections of the quiz?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-requirements-for-completeness-and-support-in-short-essay-answers
+    url: /learn/education-studies/questions/how-are-the-total-marks-distributed-across-different-sections-of-the-quiz
 related_article2:
-    id: 169248
+    id: 169264
-    title: What is the start time and duration of the quiz?
+    title: >-
+        How do online readings integrate with lectures, and how are they relevant to assessments?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-start-time-and-duration-of-the-quiz
+    url: /learn/education-studies/questions/how-do-online-readings-integrate-with-lectures-and-how-are-they-relevant-to-assessments
 related_article3:
-    id: 169258
+    id: 169254
-    title: Which areas of course content are emphasized in the quiz, and which are excluded?
+    title: >-
+        What are the two formats for answering definition questions, and how do they differ?
     subject: Education Studies
-    url: /learn/education-studies/questions/which-areas-of-course-content-are-emphasized-in-the-quiz-and-which-are-excluded
+    url: /learn/education-studies/questions/what-are-the-two-formats-for-answering-definition-questions-and-how-do-they-differ
 related_article4:
+    id: 169251
+    title: >-
+        How many multiple choice questions are there, and what is the marking scheme?
+    subject: Education Studies
+    url: /learn/education-studies/questions/how-many-multiple-choice-questions-are-there-and-what-is-the-marking-scheme
+related_article5:
     id: 169262
+    title: >-
-    title: What are the consequences of academic misconduct?
+        What are the consequences of academic misconduct?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-consequences-of-academic-misconduct
-related_article5:
-    id: 169251
-    title: How many multiple choice questions are there, and what is the marking scheme?
-    subject: Education Studies
-    url: /learn/education-studies/questions/how-many-multiple-choice-questions-are-there-and-what-is-the-marking-scheme
 ---

 &nbsp;